 During expansion stroke, both the inlet and exhaust valves remain closed.
 The high pressure of the products of combustion pushes piston from Top Dead Centre (TDC) to Bottom Dead Centre(BDC).

 It is also called as working stroke as the linear movement of the piston is converted into the rotational movement by the cranks shaft.

 There is a flywheel is mounted on this crankshaft to collect the excess amount of the energy during the power stroke and helps the remaining three ideal strokes.

 At the end of the expansion stroke, the exhaust valves are open to exhaust the burnt gases out of the cylinder.

-During the exhaust stroke, 3 to 4 the inlet valves will remain closed.
+During the exhaust stroke, the inlet valves will remain closed.

 The working principles of the internal combustion engines are the Spark ignition and the compression ignition.
 The 4 stroke engine is available in both the Spark ignition and the compression ignition.
 We have discussed the 4 stroke engine with the Compression ignition engine, i.e. Diesel Engine. also, read the 4 Stroke Spark ignition engine.
 If you have any thoughts, leave them in the comments section below.